Menu

 Pleurectomy and Decortication (P/D) For Pleural Mesothelioma Treatment

-A pleurectomy and decortication (P/D) is a surgery to treat pleural mesothelioma.
-A P/D does not remove an entire lung but removes the lining of the lung, called the pleura, followed by the removal of visible tumors along the surface of the lungs and chest cavity.
-Patients must be in good overall health the recover from chest surgeries like P/D. Cancer patients are far less likely to die during or immediately after a P/D procedure compared to an EPP.
+A pleurectomy and decortication (P/D) is a surgical procedure used to treat pleural mesothelioma.
+Unlike an extrapleural pneumonectomy (EPP), a P/D does not remove an entire lung but rather the lining of the lung (the pleura and pleural thickening) and any visible tumors along the lung surface and chest cavity.
+This less invasive option is typically recommended for patients in good overall health and has a lower mortality rate compared to EPP.

 Deciding Between an Extrapleural Pneumonectomy and a Pleurectomy and Decortication